f18-os/file-transfer-Trdodson/file-transfer-lab/COLLABORATIONS.md

 * Dr. Fruedenthal's framed-echo demo files, including framedClient.py, framedServer.py, and framedSock.py, were the baseline for these programs.
-Few modifications were made as far as opening and connecting the sockets, management of parameters (framedClient), and some syntax regarding sending and recieving and sending data (framedSock).
+Few modifications were made as far as opening and connecting the sockets, management of parameters (framedClient), and the framing of sending and recieving and sending data (framedSock).

 * Jake Lasley and Jorge Ramirez helped with the client sending and the server